-According to the Kaiser Family Foundation, 65% of Americans say that their biggest financial fear is having to deal with an unexpected medical expense.
+According to the Kaiser Family Foundation, 65% of Americans say their biggest financial fear is dealing with an unexpected medical expense.
 49% worry about their health insurance deductibles.
 About 45% said it was the cost of their prescriptions.
 And 40% worry about their monthly health insurance premiums.

 These fears are well-founded.
 In 2019, why did most Americans file for bankruptcy?
 Medical Debt.
 According to the Journal of the American Medical Association, collection agencies held $140 billion in medical debt in 2020.
 Some of it might be yours.
 Here is what you need to know about how medical debt and collections are supposed to work.